raffled/twitteRStorm/presentation/twitteRStorm.md

 - Process individual pieces of data
 - Receive data from spouts or other bolts
 - Send data to other bolts
-- Store results in a database
+- Store results, update models, etc.

 ## Storm: Data Structures
 The basic data structure in Storm is a **tuple**.